10 Online Marketing Tips for Schools to Increase Enrollments

 3. Get more search traffic fast with Google Adwords

-This is where perhaps your greatest, most immediate opportunity lies.
-Advertising to parents at the very moment they are showing intent.
-An opportunity ignored by print, billboards, and direct marketing.
+Google Adwords is where perhaps your greatest, most immediate opportunity lies.
+With Adwords you can advertise to parents at the very moment they are researching.
+An opportunity ignored when advertising on print, billboards, and direct marketing.

 But it is easy to leave money on the table if you don’t know what you’re doing.
 Planning a successful online advertising campaign with Google, Bing or even Facebook requires some understanding of the platform as well as identifying how your audience interacts with them.

 Identify your objectives.
 It should be something simple like getting contact details to call them back.
 Trust your staff to close the deal.
-Then ask yourself a number of questions including – Is it appropriate to advertise year-round?
-Who exactly are you advertising to?
-Parents of what age groups?
+Then ask yourself some questions including – Is it appropriate to advertise year-round?
+Who is your advertising targeting?
+If it is parents, then of what age groups?
 Parents that are first researching or those that need to make a fast decision?
 Each of these questions should direct your objectives and approach.
 How will you measure conversions?
 Most likely a form submission.

-There’s some key tips to follow when advertising with Google Adwords.
+There are some essential tips to follow when advertising with Google Adwords.
 You may not know but the better your ads, the less you will pay.

 Here are just a few tips: